fedimint/fedimint.org/docs/TradeOffs/03-DebasementRisk.md

 ### Guardian "Mexican Stand-off"

-For this risk to play out, we

-An honest guardian would know.
-The amount and value of eCash tokens at specific values that they have personally
+An honest guardian could track the volume and value of eCash tokens that have been signed whilst they have been in the quorum.
+They would also be aware of their own up-time.

-Honest guardian is aware of up-time, can raise alarm on increased redemptions of honest
+Using these two data points they could estimate the likely hood of debasement if the level of redemptions to the mint causes the can raise alarm on increased redemptions of honest

 ### Know Your Federation

 You're already trusting the mint with all of your bitcoin.

-However, it is in theory possible to perform an attestation to show that the number of issued tokens and the Bitcoin balance held by the federation match at points when a “re-keying checkpoint” is made (a mechanism to periodically switch out private keys and prevent database bloat).
-Users are required to exchange their old tokens for new ones before each such re-keying checkpoint.
-This limits the frequency with which the procedure can be performed.

-The risk here is that the guardians would be able to debase your holding by secretly signing and issuing additional tokens that are spendable inside the mint

-### Existing Risk
+As such you should only utilise federations that you personal know and trust with your funds.

+The main line of defence against debasement risk is choosing to only place your bitcoin in the hands of honest guardians.

 ### Threshold signatures on eCash Issuance & Redemption